-iBird Pro, our most popular app, which covers all species of North America, now contains databases for other countries, including the UK and Hawaii, as well as several new features, such as Photo Sleuth.
-Besides the fact that iBird was the first birding app for the iPhone (released in 2008), it offers a combination of luxury features that set it apart from all birding apps in the iTunes app store.
-For example, only iBird offers both illustrations and photographs for every species.
+iBird Pro, the first complete birding app for the iPhone, is now guided by the 2019-2020 American Ornithological Union (AOU) standard and is 100% compatible with iOS 13.
+Besides including all 900+ species of birds of North America, iBird Pro contains databases for four other regions: the United Kingdom, Ireland, Hawaii, and the famous island nation of Palau.
+And it’s not just a digital field guide, a fascinating new feature called Photo Sleuth uses AI so you can identify a bird from any photo you take or upload.
+Released in 2008, iBird was the first comprehensive birding app for the iPhone loaded with features that inspired Apple to put iBird in their famous videos "We have an app for that." iBird offers functionality that sets it apart from all other birding apps.
+For example, only iBird offers both photographs and field-marked illustrations for every species.
 Of course, the beauty of drawings is that the illustrator can emphasize the important identification markings of the bird family, something photographs can’t do.
 For this very reason, iBird offers over 1,000 composite illustrations.
-Photographs, on the other hand, let you see how the species appears in real life.
-So, to optimize your experience, iBird includes both drawings and multiple photos for each species of bird -- usually of the male, female, juvenile and subspecies, assuming they are available and meaningful.
-Also unique to iBird, every one of the 946 species accounts contain a detailed field marks layer for each illustration.
-The layer can be turned on or off to highlight important identification characteristics.
-Every illustration in iBird is a high-resolution composite HDR drawing of the species in its natural environment.
-Additionally, iBird contains over 4,000 bird song and call vocalizations.
-But iBird's best feature has to be its comprehensive birding search engine that can turn anyone into an expert birder.
-It comes with over 35 characteristics that can be searched (such as body color, location, bill shape, etc.).
-There is also an AI-based photo recognition feature--iBird Photo Sleuth -- available as a low-cost in-app purchase.
+Photographs, on the other hand, let you see how the species appear in real life.
+So, to optimize your experience, iBird includes both drawings with toggled field marks along with multiple photos of almost every species of bird -- usually of the male, female, juvenile and subspecies.
+We also include in-flight photos for many of the species.
+As we just mentioned, every one of the 950 species accounts contains a detailed field marks layer for each illustration.
+The layer can be toggled on or off to highlight important identification characteristics along with calling out similar species.
+These field mark layers sit on top of illustrations that are all high-resolution composite HDR drawings showing each species in its natural environment and can be zoomed until you can see fine feather details.
+And to augment your ability to identify a species, iBird not only contains over 4,000 bird song and call vocalizations but also provides the AI-based photo recognition feature--iBird Photo Sleuth.
 Photo Sleuth can identify a bird from any photograph, even poor photos taken with your smartphone or tablet.
-You can watch a short slide show of how Sleuth works here: bit.ly/ibirdsleuth.
+Watch a short slide show of how Sleuth works here: bit.ly/ibirdsleuth.
 A stand-alone version of Photo Sleuth is also available in the app store.
-No internet connection is required to use iBird as it has a self-contained database of all content.
-Also new to this iBird Pro version are the 2018 American Ornithological Union updates, including new splits, changes to common names, families, orders, etc. We’ve updated 37 high-resolution species illustrations, that, as you know, are one thing that sets iBird apart from all other birding apps, which only offer photographs.
-See What's New for more details.
-The iBird Pro architecture is now “consolidated”, meaning its default North America database is supplemented with databases of other countries, including the United Kingdom and Ireland, Hawaii and Palau.
-You can purchase databases for these countries and instantly switch between them inside the app.
-The beauty is that you no longer need multiple apps -- a single version of iBird Pro can now serve as a reference guide to birds around the world.
-Furthermore, you can install iBird Pro on multiple devices and share it with your family plan so that, with one app, everyone can enjoy thousands of new species of regions around the world. iBird Pro offers these fantastic in-app purchase features: Birds Around Me (BAM)—shows just those species within a radius surrounding your GPS location Percevia™ smart search—a patented feature that helps you identify birds just like the birding experts, Time-of-Day—lets you search for birds by activity levels during day or night (Cathemeral), dawn and dusk (Crepuscular), etc., and Owls of Mexico and Central America—which includes illustrations with field marks, range maps, songs and calls and much more for these remarkable species.
-There are also discounted bundles of all these features available.
-Version 12.01 adds 69 new illustrations—to see these go to Search-> Illustration Update-12.0 and 12.1.
-More Details of iBird Pro Version 12.01: http://ibird.com/whats-new/whats-new.html
+But we’ve saved the best for last – iBird's best feature is its comprehensive birding search engine that can turn anyone into an expert birder.
+The engine comes with over 35 characteristics that can be searched (such as body color, GPS location, habitat, bill shape, song type, etc.).
+No internet connection is required to use iBird in the field as it has a self-contained database of all content.
+The iBird Pro architecture is now “consolidated”, i.e., its default North America database can be supplemented with databases of other countries, including the United Kingdom, Ireland, Hawaii and Palau.
+You can purchase these additional databases from inside iBird, and instantly switch between them inside the app.
+Furthermore, you can install iBird Pro on multiple devices and share it with your family plan so that, with one app, everyone can enjoy thousands of new species.
+In addition to all of the features we’ve mentioned, iBird Pro offers these fantastic in-app purchase features: Birds Around Me (BAM)—shows just those species within a radius surrounding your GPS location, Percevia™ smart search—a patented feature that helps you identify birds just like the birding experts, Time-of-Day—lets you search for birds by activity levels during day or night, dawn, dusk, etc., and Owls of Mexico—which includes illustrations with field marks, range maps, songs and calls for 16 remarkable Owl species.
+Version 1254 adds 38 new illustrations—to see these go to Search > Illustration Update > 12.2.
+More Details of iBird Pro Version 12.5: http://ibird.com/whats-new/whats-new.html